cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14-3-(blobless).md

 ## Preparing

 1. Plug your iDevice into your computer and make a backup through iTunes or Finder
-  - This is important as the device will be wiped later on
 1. Launch your current jailbreak
 1. Open your preferred package manager and add the following repo: `https://myxxdev.github.io/`
 1. Search and install the `MyBloXX` package